 What are the needles like?

 Acupuncture needles are small and hair-thin.
 They are solid and do not contain any medicine or "drain" any fluids, they are used to stimulate specific acupressure points.
 Our practitioner do not not reuse needles.
-Only sterile, disposable needles are used, so there is no risk of infection.
-Acupuncturists use a needle once, then dispose of it in a sharps container.
+Only sterile, disposable needles are used so there is no risk of infection.
+Acupuncturists use a needle once then dispose of it in a sharps container.

 Does it hurt?

 Acupuncture needles are not much thicker than a strand of hair, and their insertion is painless.
 Needles can be quickly adjusted if the patient does feel discomfort though.
 Once the needles are inserted, they may be manipulated to obtain a mild "Qi" sensation.
 This is how an acupuncturist engages the energy in your body in order to keep it balanced.
 Often patients describe the sensations as a heavy, numb or tingling sensation.
-Most people are surprised at how painless and relaxing acupuncture is - many people actually fall asleep during treatment!!!!
+Most people are surprised at how painless and relaxing acupuncture is and many people actually fall asleep during treatment!

 How many acupuncture points are used during a treatment?